 I have recently moved to the South of France from Bath and am spending my time exploring the Pyrenees.
-I am a huge sports fan and played rugby and football all my life before running discovering in running circa 2006, the Cardiff Half and then the London Marathon and getting hooked! moved to Ultra's in 2017, with the Cotswold Way I have never looked back.
-I am still an Crossfitter avid (race dependant!), and I have finally just completed the Dragonsback Race on my second attempt.
-Snowdonia has my heart!
+I am a huge sports fan and played rugby and football all my life before discovering running in running circa 2006, the Cardiff Half and then the London Marathon and getting hooked! moved to Ultra's in 2017, with the Cotswold Way I have never looked back.
+I am still an Crossfitter avid (race dependant!), and I have finally just completed the Dragonsback Race second attempt. on my Snowdonia has my heart!